heathbar019/Writeups/2024-04-12-b01lers-CTF/misc_chest_mix/README.md

 > By colbyjack

 ## Preface
 This is a fun challenge involving a Minecraft world and exploring its binary files!
 To solve this challenge I needed a tool called NBTExplorer as well access to Minecraft version 1.20, so make sure you have these if you want to follow along.
-If you do not own Minecraft or do not have it installed, but still want to try to solve this challenge, I will discuss using an alternative [tool](https://unmined.net/downloads/) later in the solution.
+If you do not own Minecraft or do not have it installed, but still want to try to solve this challenge, I will discuss using an alternative tool [later](#Solving Without Minecraft) in the writeup.

 ## Solving
 ![image](https://github.com/heathbar019/Writeups/assets/114100890/d14ae1ee-853a-4bfc-9e07-e8827ba9b560)